History of rail transportation in California: Transcontinental links

-Historians James Rawls and Walton Bean have speculated that were it not for the discovery of gold in 1848, Oregon might have been granted statehood ahead of California, and therefore the first Pacific Railroad might have been built to that state, or at least been born to a more benevolent group of founding fathers.
-This speculation lacks support, however, when one considers that a significant hide and tallow trade between California and the eastern seaports was already well-established, that the federal government had long planned for the acquisition of San Francisco Bay as a western port, and that suspicions regarding Great Britain's intentions towards potentially extending their holdings in the region southward into California would almost certainly have forced the government to embark on the same course of action.

 While the completion of the first transcontinental railroad was a major milestone in America's history, it would also foster the birth of a railroad empire that would have a dominant influence over California's evolution for years to come.
 Despite all of the shortcomings, in the end the State gained unprecedented benefits from its associations with the railroad companies.